Defcon27/Defcon27/README.md

 ### A little more about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
-I'm an **Undergrad Student🎓 [@VIT Vellore](https://www.vit.ac.in)**.I'm a **Tech Enthusiast** passionate about learning and working with new tech 💻 😃.I love building interesting and amazing products ⚡ that serve a great deal of purpose for the world🌍.
+I'm an **Undergrad Student🎓 [@VIT Vellore](https://www.vit.ac.in)** pursuing CSE.
+I'm a **Tech Enthusiast** passionate about learning and working with new tech 💻 😃.
+I love building interesting and Amazing Products ⚡ that serve a great deal of purpose for the world🌍.

 <!--